Proof of the graviton MHV formula using Pleba\'nski's second heavenly equation: SDYM and the Parke-Taylor formula

 For $N = 3$:

 with

 \end{exs}

-Now that we have a formula which allows for the computation of the perturbiner expansion in SDYM for any $N$, we will now present a recursive formula which allows for the perturbiner expansion of $N$ seed functions to be computed if one already knows the expansion for $N-1$.
+Now that we have a formula for the perturbiner expansion in SDYM for any $N$, we will now present a recursive formula which allows for the perturbiner expansion of $N$ seed functions to be computed if one already knows the expansion for $N-1$.
 This formula is given below.

 \begin{thm}

 \end{thm}

 \begin{exs} For $N=2$ we have